Pfam: Features

 Entries can be of several types: family, domain, repeat or motif.
 Family is the default class, which simply indicates that members are related.
 Domains are defined as an autonomous structural unit or reusable sequence unit that can be found in multiple protein contexts.
 Repeats are not usually stable in isolation, but rather are usually required to form tandem repeats in order to form a domain or extended structure.
 Motifs are usually shorter sequence units found outside of globular domains.

-The descriptions of Pfam families are managed by the general public using Wikipedia (see History).
+The descriptions of Pfam families are managed by the general public using Wikipedia (see #Community curation).

 As of release 29.0, 76.1% of protein sequences in UniprotKB matched to at least one Pfam domain.

 Creation of new entries

 New families come from a range of sources, primarily the PDB and analysis of complete proteomes to find genes with no Pfam hit.

 For each family, a representative subset of sequences are aligned into a high-quality seed alignment.
 Sequences for the seed alignment are taken primarily from pfamseq (a non-redundant database of reference proteomes) with some supplementation from UniprotKB.
 This seed alignment is then used to build a profile hidden Markov model using HMMER.
 This HMM is then searched against sequence databases, and all hits that reach a curated gathering threshold are classified as members of the protein family.
 The resulting collection of members is then aligned to the profile HMM to generate a full alignment.

 For each family, a manually curated gathering threshold is assigned that maximises the number of true matches to the family while excluding any false positive matches.
 False positives are estimated by observing overlaps between Pfam family hits that are not from the same clan.
 This threshold is used to assess whether a match to a family HMM should be included in the protein family.
 Upon each update of Pfam, gathering thresholds are reassessed to prevent overlaps between new and existing families.